FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 ETHICAL CONSIDERATIONS

-In this project, our team has committed to identifying ethical concerns and making reasoned ethical choices informed by professional codes of conduct (insert F8 ahep reference ETHICS) to ensure that all team members are contributing to the project and are treated equally and fairly.
+In this project, our team has committed to identifying ethical concerns and making reasoned ethical choices informed by professional codes of conduct (insert F8 ahep reference ETHICs and (https://www.engc.org.uk/ethics for professional code of conduct) to ensure that all team members are contributing to the project and are treated equally and fairly.
 We ensure that all stakeholders have sufficient involvement and that no lack of communication is present.

 This considers that every member of the team will not have an unrealistic workload and that the stakeholders requirements are met effectively.